-British Parliament Returns To Work In The Gathering Shadow Of Brexit
+Boris Johnson Trades Challenges With Lawmakers In Raucous Return To Parliament

-Just one day after the British Supreme Court dealt the country's prime minister a devastating blow, ruling that Boris Johnson's suspension of Parliament was "unlawful, void and of no effect and should be quashed," the lawmaking body of the United Kingdom is back in session.
+Just one day after the British Supreme Court dealt the country's prime minister a devastating blow, ruling that Boris Johnson's suspension of Parliament was "unlawful, void and of no effect and should be quashed," Johnson challenged the U.K.'s newly reconvened lawmaking body to try to take him down.

-The House of Commons engaged in a typically raucous debate on Wednesday over the terms of the country's planned departure from the European Union, with a self-imposed Brexit deadline approaching at the end of next month.
+Above the jeers and cheers of a raucous audience of lawmakers on Wednesday, the prime minister made clear his disapproval of the ruling.

-"Anyone watching today's proceedings and still thinking somewhere lurking there's a clever and cunning plan to get through the chaos of the government's own making needs to think again," lawmaker Keir Starmer, the shadow Brexit secretary for the opposition Labour Party, said on the chamber floor.
-"For the government to be five weeks away from leaving the EU without a plan is unforgivable."
+"It is absolutely no disrespect to the judiciary to say I think the court was wrong to pronounce on what is essentially a political question at a time of great national controversy," said Johnson, who cut short his visit to the United Nations General Assembly to address Parliament.

 MPs have been back in the @HouseofCommons today, following the @UKSupremeCourt verdict yesterday.— UK Parliament (@UKParliament) September 25, 2019